bcgov/WALLY/backend/api/v1/watersheds/README.md

 inputs to `math.atan2(sum(cos_values), sum(sin_values))`.
 This outputs an aspect in radians.
 Credit: https://www.perrygeo.com/average-aspect.html

-Note: some more research needs to be done to determine how accurate and useful this result is (for example, how useful is calculating the average aspect of two hillsides that face each other?).
+Note: some more research needs to be done to determine how accurate and useful this result is.

 ### Hillshade